 - And finally, you’ll need to present your data in a visual format.
 Let’s see how we can do this and get an informative sales dashboard like this one.

 First, let’s create a new spreadsheet, add several blank sheets, and then name them.
 For example, you can name the first sheet Sales Dashboard, the next ones – Metrics, Orders with line items, Customers, Products, and so on.
 This will make working with your data easier.
 The number of sheets and their content depends on what you want to see on your dashboard.
 You’ll be able to add more sheets later, if necessary.

-This is an efficient tool that allows you to transfer your data from more than 20 sources to Google Sheets, Excel, and BigQuery.
+Coupler.io is a data automation and anayltics platform that provides an ETL solution to transfer data from around 200 sources to Google Sheets, Excel, and BigQuery.
 Coupler.io has many useful features, and one of them is Automatic data refresh.
 It imports your information to the destination point at the specified time intervals.
 Besides, with Coupler.io, setting an automated integration is fast and simple.